Duet3D/wiki-content/User_manual/Tuning/Macros.md

 * **pause.g** is run when you pause a print.
 * **resume.g** is run when you resume a print.
 * **cancel.g** is optional, but if present is run when you cancel a paused print.
-* **stop.g** is optional, but if present is run when a print finishes normally with an M0 command at the end of the print job.
+* **stop.g** is optional, but if present is run when a print finishes normally with an M0 command at the end of the print job. (from RRF 3.5b1, When a print file completes normally then file stop.g is run automatically even if the print file did not end with a M0 command)
 * **sleep.g** If [M1](/User_manual/Reference/Gcodes/M1)) is issued the firmware finishes any moves left in its buffer, then shuts down, the macro file sleep.g is run before all heaters and drives are turned off.
 * **filament-change.g** is run if a [M600](/User_manual/Reference/Gcodes/M600) command is encountered when printing from SD card. if that file is not found then **pause.g** is run instead.